Adoption Tax Credit

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-Adopting a child can cost thousands of dollars.
-This often comes as a surprise to adoptive parents.
-Notably, federal and state tax benefits can help reduce the cost.
+Adoption expenses often come as a surprise to adoptive parents.
 You can take a tax credit on your state and federal tax returns for the adoption fees and certain other out-of-pocket expenses you incurred in the adoption of your child.

-The federal adoption tax credit has been around since 1996.
-Back then the maximum credit for adoption expenses per adopted child was $5,000.
-The tax credit has increased.
-The allowed maximum amount for the federal tax adoption credit for tax year 2023 is $15,950.
-The maximum amount adjusts each year based on inflation, which means that it increases by a small amount each year.
+The allowed maximum amount for the federal tax adoption credit for tax year 2024 is $16,810 per child — up from $15,950 in 2023.
+The maximum amount adjusts each year based on inflation, which means it increases by a small amount each year.

 As the taxpayer, you subtract the adoption tax credit from your tax liability for the given tax year.
 This means you receive a "dollar for dollar" reduction of your federal tax liability.
 Depending on the circumstances, a taxpayer who paid qualifying tax expenses may claim the credit in the tax year that they paid the expenses or in the following tax year.